-A series of essays introducing my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya; or 5D for short.
+A series of essays outlining my current book-in-progress, Darwin, Dada, Dalí, Duke, & Devadevàya; or 5D for short.

-This page will undergo constant updates.
-The current order, titles, and summarized content only lay out on rough overview of the next few essays.
+This page will is only a tentative outline, and will undergo constant updates.
+The current order, titles, and summarized content only lay out a rough overview of the next few essays.

 Both academic publishing and the book industry have severe drawbacks.
 For 5D, I will publish essays laying out the basic ideas here and in social media.
 The full treatment will appear in the finished book.

-I argue that all progress is evolution, and it conforms to certain patterns of organic evolution.
-This insight creates a opportunities for biologists in many new areas, including public policy.
+Progress can be destructive in the short term, a concept that biologists immediately understand.
+All progress is evolution, and it conforms to certain patterns of organic evolution.
+One such biological theory that is of pressing importance today is the ‘bourgeois strategy.’
+These insights demonstrate the need for biologists to become active in many new areas, including public policy.

 Ecology & Evolution